This post is adapted from Callings for Life: God’s Plan, Your Purpose written by Jeffrey Leininger.

 Excerpt adapted from Callings for Life: God’s Plan, Your Purpose, copyright © 2020 Jeffrey Leininger.
 Published by Concordia Publishing House.
 All rights reserved.

-To learn more about God’s calling for your life, work through the five sessions in Callings for Life.
+To learn more about God’s calling for your life, read the book by Jeffrey Leininger.